Welcome to Mine4Erf!

 How to mine for gems - short version

 You need a good GPU (graphics card) to mine Ethereum.
 We have created a custom cryptocurrency miner that prompts you for your user name on Erfworld.com and then mines to our address.
-Download it for Windows, macOS, or Linux, and run it.
+Download it from the mine4erf download page, and run it.
 For every hour you've been mining for Erfworld, you earn a spin for a gem.
 Your chances of finding a gem are tied directly to the mining program's success at finding shares in that hour.

 About the mining - long version

 To participate in the mine4erf beta you will need a dedicated graphics card, and a Windows, macOS, or Linux machine.
 It should now have support for most current cards.
 If you're not sure, give it a try; the worst it can do is not work.
 We do hardware checks when you start the miner, and will print a "CAN'T MINE" message if we see your system can't run the miner.

 If you run an operating system that isn't in that list or want to mine4erf using an existing mining setup, you might find it works to download a generic ethminer and set it to mine on ethermine to the address B6dE5c4849f5b48fcE48a4531aa8a0f85a12f027, with the rig name set to your UID so it knows to attribute the mining to you.
 So the command to run might look something like ./ethminer -S eu1.ethermine.org:4444 -FS us1.ethermine.org:4444 -O B6dE5c4849f5b48fcE48a4531aa8a0f85a12f027.[uid].
 You can find your UID by going to "https://login.erfworld.com/userid_from_username?username=[your username]".